creame/joinchat/README.txt

 = 5.0.17 =
 * FIX Not escaped strong tag.
+* FIX Blurry SVGs in Chrome on Mac.

 = 5.0.16 =
 * NEW Detects Bricks Builder & Divi editors.